grongierisc/formation-template/README.md

 ![FrameworkFull](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/FrameworkFull.png)

 The components inside of IRIS represent a production.
-Inbound adapters and outbound adapters enable us to use different kind of format as input and output for our databse.
-The composite applications will give us access to the production through external applications like REST services.
+Inbound adapters and outbound adapters enable us to use different kind of format as input and output for our databse. <br>The composite applications will give us access to the production through external applications like REST services.

 The arrows between them all of this components are **messages**.
 They can be requests or responses.

 # 3. Adapting the framework

-In our case, we will read lines in a csv file and save it into the IRIS database.
+In our case, we will read lines from a csv file and save it into the IRIS database and in a .txt file.

 We will then add an operation that will enable us to save objects in an extern database too, using JDBC.
 This database will be located in a docker container, using postgre.